Tele-health for Therapy

 What is tele-health?

 Tele-health is when we use a live online platform (Google Meet) that is HIPAA compliant & secure for your privacy.
 This is similar to Zoom, FaceTime, or Skype.
 We will send you and email link to your session.

 What about my privacy?

-This is a big question, especially because you are most likely in your own home full of family members or you live with roommates or even alone.
+This is a big question, especially because you may be in your own home full of family members or you live with roommates or even alone.
 Privacy is taken seriously.
-On our end, we have set up spaces in our own homes that are away from house mates - though pets may wonder in; we general use headphones as a way to keep your information from being heard.
+On our end, we have set up spaces in our own homes or in the office that are away from house mates - though pets may wonder in; we general use headphones as a way to keep your information from being heard.
 On your end, you can find a quiet area of your home, go out to your car or take a walk in your neighborhood.
-Use headphones and please let your clinician know if you feel that you don't feel safe talking about issues in your home.
+Use headphones and please let your clinician know if you feel that you don't feel safe talking about issues in your home or office.

 What will I need?

 You can use a smart phone, iPad/tablet, or computer with a camera.
-If you are using a tablet or phone you may need to download the Google Meet app.
+If you are using a tablet or phone you may need/find it easier to download the Google Meet app.
 You will receive an invitation link via email, which will have a meeting code - this meeting code is linked to your session.
 If you do not have a device for audio & visual capabilities, we can also have a session via a phone call.

 What is this going to cost?